 We’ve just tested 13 washing-up liquids from big brands – including Ecover, Fairy and Persil – and major supermarkets.
 And the best washing-up liquid in our latest test washes twice as many as the worst, and costs half the price.

 Not yet a member?
-You can sign up for a £1 trial to get instant access to all of our online reviews.
+Join Which? to get instant access to all of our online reviews.

 The evolution of washing-up liquid